Mattiny/yamms/README.md

 As done for MultiScatter: set up points of the area polygon.
 It only makes sense to place the polygon inside (or at least overlap) the area of the MultiScatter.
 - Do not place a MultiScatterExclude completely outside the MultiScatter area (Well, if you want to: do it.
 But it won't have any effect then.)
 - Do not cover the whole MultiScatter area with MultiScatterExclude areas.
 This way no meshes will be generated because there is no room for the meshes.
 - MultiScatterItems can refer to specific MultiScatterExclude instances.
-This can be set up in the MultiScatterItem.
+This can be set up in the PlacementMode.
 Then only the selected MultiScatterExclude instances apply to that MultiScatterItem.
 ![03-ExcludeArea](https://github.com/Mattiny/yamms/assets/127634166/6333f979-e797-48a2-aaa9-e073eb04d352)

 ### Generate